Practical Linux, Windows Server and cloud guides for IT pros.

 What Changed in KB5079473

-The March 2026 cumulative update for Windows 11 (versions 24H2 and later) adds Sysmon to the Windows optional features catalogue.
+The March 2026 cumulative update for Windows 11 adds Sysmon to the Windows optional features catalogue.
 This is not a watered-down version or a rebranded tool — it is the same Sysmon engine, the same event schema, and the same XML configuration format that you already know.
-The difference is purely in how it gets onto the machine and how it stays updated.
+The difference is how it gets onto the machine and how it stays updated.

-Microsoft has integrated Sysmon into the servicing stack.
+Microsoft has integrated Sysmon into the Windows servicing model.
 That means:

-• Installation: Enable it as a Windows feature rather than running an installer
+• Installation: Enable it as a Windows optional feature rather than downloading a standalone installer.

-• Updates: Sysmon binary updates arrive through the normal cumulative update channel
+• Updates: Built-in Sysmon binary updates arrive through the normal Windows quality update process.

-• Event channel: Logs write to Microsoft-Windows-Sysmon/Operational, exactly as before
+• Event channel: Logs write to Microsoft-Windows-Sysmon/Operational, as with the standalone version.

 Sysmon before and after comparison - standalone tool versus native Windows 11 feature